 To disseminate the results of national and international research being carried out in the field of language education, in particular bilingual education, as well as innovations in language teaching and learning.

-GiST Journal is indexed in Publindex - Colciencias, classified in Category B and it is currently listed in the following international agencies: MLA - Modern Language Association, ERA - Educational Research Abstracts, Linguistics Abstracts Online, ERIC, CLASE - Citas Latinoamericanas en Ciencias Sociales y Humanas, Proquest CSA, EBSCO Host, Dialnet, REDIB and Ulrich´s Periodicals Directory.
+GiST Journal is currently listed in the following international agencies: MLA - Modern Language Association, ERA - Educational Research Abstracts, Linguistics Abstracts Online, ERIC, CLASE - Citas Latinoamericanas en Ciencias Sociales y Humanas, Proquest CSA, EBSCO Host, Dialnet, REDIB, DOAJ, Emerging Sources Citations, and Ulrich´s Periodicals Directory.

 As GIST is a bi-annual publication, the Editorial Committee of carries out two calls for papers, approximately in April and November of each year.
 GIST then receives submissions until the published deadline, and carries out the following process with each submission:

 The Editor carries out a preliminary evaluation before assigning peer reviewers, with the purpose of verifying that the article complies with the established criteria and guidelines for presentation of articles.
 This revision is usually completed within a three-week period.

 In the case of articles that do not comply with the standards for presentation, according to the specifications of the journal, the Editor requests that the authors adjust the article in order to prepare it to be reviewed by peer reviewers.
 Authors are given a two-week period to make the requested modifications, and re-send the manuscript again to the Editor for consideration.
 Once the Editor has verified that the article fits the standards of presentation and specifications of the journal, the process of peer review may begin.